 Trauma or critical illness policies pay a lump sum in the event of an injury or sickness as defined in the policy.

 As advances in medicine and technology continue, more people are surviving a critical illness where they may not have in the past.
-The chances of you suffering a critical illness may not seem likely however, one in two men and one in three women will be diagnosed with cancer before the age of 85 and an estimated 3.67 million Australians are affected by heart/vascular disease or stroke.
+The chances of you suffering a critical illness may not seem likely however, one in two men and one in three women will be diagnosed with cancer and an estimated 3.67 million Australians are affected by heart/vascular disease or stroke.
 Trauma payments may be used to pay for lifestyle alterations and any rehabilitation that may be required due to a defined critical illness or to allow you to take time off work to assist in recovery.

 Trauma insurance allows for financial flexibility at a challenging time.
 It can open the door to treatment options that may not have been available without a significant lump sum on hand.
 It can also fund time for a spouse or family member to take time off work to help care for you when you need it most.